Dining Services Overview

 To address allergen concerns or restricted diets, we work with students individually to meet their specific needs, but we also minimize many common allergy-related ingredients in our cooking automatically.
 We do not use any nuts or nut oils in any of our cooking and frequently incorporate a balance of healthy grains, legumes, fresh vegetables, and proteins throughout the menu.
 To reduce and sometimes eliminate gluten, a favorite ingredient of ours to use is garbanzo bean flour which we use in many dishes.
 We carry a wide variety of gluten-free items that are available at anytime.
 For those that have lactose related allergies, we also carry rice milk and almond milk as well as other ingredients to keep items dairy free.

-Click on the links below to view the weekly menus.
+Click on the links below to view or print the Weekly Menus

 For questions, concerns or additional information about our food service program, please contact Michael Crane.